MatejTymes/JavaFixes/README.md

 * sensible defaults - using rounding `HALF_UP` (the one we used in school) when doing math operation (this is the default but you can pass in your own rounding mode) and precision of 34 digits no matter the scale (once again you can provide your own setting)

-* can evolve without affecting you - creation using only static factory methods doesn't expose defined types (you always refer to them as `Decimal`), so that the library can evolve without any changes needed on the users/client side.

 * readable - able to use underscores during creation to improve readability (as in Java 7).
 Also can use short creation method `d(...)`:

 ```Java